syncfusion-content/angular-api-docs/api/angular2/ejGrid.md

 {% endhighlight %}

 {% highlight ts %}
-this.dataManager=ej.DataManager({url:"http://mvc.syncfusion.com/Services/Northwnd.svc/Orders/",crossDomain:true});
-this.gridData = this.dataManager;
+//The datasource "window.gridData" is referred from 'http://js.syncfusion.com/demos/web/scripts/jsondata.min.js' this.gridData = window.gridData;
 {% endhighlight %}

 ### columns.filterBarTemplate `Object`
 {:#members:columns-filterbartemplate}

 Gets or sets a template that customize the filter control from default .
-See filterBarTemplate

 #### Default Value:
 {:.param}